101 reasons To Enjoy LIving In Folkestone!

 Every renovation project completed by the Folkestone Harbour and Seafront Development Company has taken great care to preserve the history and heritage of harbour life in the town.
 The importance of its legacy is shown in the attention to detail of the renovations of the Viaduct and Harbour Station – now creating a walkway from the town to the Harbour Arm.
 And, as a result, local businesses in the immediate area of the Harbour have said how their income improved the instant the Viaduct was opened to the public.
 The renovations have had a direct impact on the success of local business.
 In addition, further investment, thanks to the regeneration, is happening to the Leas Lift, to ensure it can carry people from the Upper Leas to the Lower, connecting the seafront with the town once more.
 The Leas Lift is in receipt of funding from the National Lottery to help finance the renovations.
 ACME, the architects that have been working closely on the Seafront Development project, have been commissioned to restore the site.

 family homes and community living

-Architect Duarte Lobo Antunes, from ACME the architecture practice who designed the masterplan, talks about the potential of the Seafront Development.
+Architect Duarte Lobo Antunes, formerly from ACME the architecture practice who designed the masterplan, and now leading his own firm Spider Project Management, talks about the potential of the Seafront Development.